 While in Athens I took a 4 hour cooking class at “The Greek Kitchen” and learned to make this delicious tzatziki, the best I ever tasted, along with several other traditional Greek specialties and a trip to the market (butcher, fish, and produce markets ).
 It's so simple to make and is a great appetizer dip for dolmades, raw vegetables, or as a sauce over chicken or vegetables.
 I’m working on updating the blog with the other specialties so please standby . 😋

-- 1 tsp white wine vinegar
+- 3 Tablespoons white wine vinegar

-- salt & pepper to taste
+- pepper to taste

-Notes: In the class we omitted the carrot and I omitted it as well for this posting because I prefer Tzatziki without carrot.
+Notes: Our original recipe was from the class I took in Greece however we found a better recipe and prefer it to the original posting.
+In the class we omitted the carrot and I omitted it as well for this posting because I prefer Tzatziki without carrot.
 Feel free to add it as original recipe states.

 “The Greek Kitchen”